 2031 of Wildlife Management Lec.
 3 Lab.
 0 Cr.
 3 Prerequisite: ENGL 1002 and BIOL 1002 or 1202; or permission of instructor.
-An introduction to basic principles of wildlife ecology and Courses of Instruction 2014-2015 management of population and habitats.
+An introduction to basic principles of wildlife ecology and management of population and habitats.
 Offered as needed.

 BIOL → General